lucanetter/swvcs/README.md

 # swvcs — SolidWorks Version Control System

 A lightweight, standalone CLI + GUI tool for snapshotting and reverting SolidWorks files (`.SLDPRT`, `.SLDASM`, `.SLDDRW`).
 Built in C++ using the SolidWorks COM API.
-No Git, no plugins — just runs alongside SolidWorks.
+No Git, no plugins; just runs alongside SolidWorks.

 ---